Meet Our Scholars

 Parry Draper

-St. Louis University, 2012-2014 (Engineer)
+St. Louis University, 2012-2014 (Aerospace Engineering)

 In 2014, Parry earned a B.S. degree in aerospace engineering from St. Louis University and “will be forever indebted and forever grateful to Patrick Lee for that.”